vineet-sejwal/CBSS--Context-based-Semantic-Similarity/README.md

 ## DBpedia_Data.py
 This python program extract the contextual features of movies from DBpedia (nucleus of LOD).
-You need to provide the URI of movie and this program returns <propoerty, value> pair.
+You need to provide the URI of movie and this program returns <property, value> pair.
 We have extracted the subjective information, you need to change the property name for new features.